The Latest Technology

 Less expensive than to re-marble plaster and much less expensive than fiberglass linings.

-We have tested a number of available epoxies advertised for swimming pools, just to find that very few of these epoxies can survive the harsh chemical and damp conditions of submerged pool surfaces.
+We have tested a number of available epoxies advertised for swimming pools, just to find that very few of these epoxies can survive the harsh chemical and challenging conditions of submerged pool surfaces.
 Therefore we have developed product combinations and methods that are unique and specially designed for swimming pools.

 The main problems we found with some epoxies are: